New estimation methods for extremal bivariate return curves: Uncertainty estimation and diagnostic tool

 Our goal is to represent sampling uncertainty in return curve estimates via some type of confidence region at a given significance level $\alpha \in (0,1)$.
 Since these curves vary in two dimensions, careful consideration is needed to ensure the resulting region represents $\alpha$ in a straightforward and interpretable manner.

 Figure \ref{fig:estvstrue} displays $n=10000$ datapoints from inverted logistic \citep{Ledford1997} and asymmetric logistic \citep{Tawn1988} copulas on standard exponential margins.
 The true return curves for $p=1/10000$ are given in red while the curves estimated using the \citet{Wadsworth2013} model are given in green.
 A representation of sampling uncertainty will help to determine the quality of these estimates.
 To achieve this, we propose an adaptation of a tool given in \citet{Haselsteiner2019} for representing uncertainty in environmental contour estimates.
-The novelty in our approach comes from the fact the original tool has not been directly applied for return curve estimation, even though return curves and environmental contours bare many similarities \citep{Haselsteiner2021}.
+The novelty in our approach comes from the fact the original tool has not been directly applied for return curve estimation, even though return curves and environmental contours bear many similarities \citep{Haselsteiner2021}.
 Moreover, no consideration is given to the theoretical justification of the resulting uncertainty representation in the original approach in terms of coverage properties.